giantswarm/docs/src/content/reference/gsctl/delete-cluster.md

 ## JSON output {#json-output}

-Passing flag `--output` with value `json` to `gsctl create kubeconfig` changes the printed output to be formatted as a JSON object.
+Passing flag `--output` with value `json` to `gsctl delete cluster` changes the printed output to be formatted as a JSON object.

 **Example success output:**
 ```nohighlight